What Should An Internet Casino Consist Of??

 Think of it as a three legged stool.
 For something to be defined as gambling, all three elements above must exist.
 On two legs, the stool falls, making it not defined as gambling.
 In skill gaming, the argument is made that the element of "chance" is removed.
 This would apply to games similar to Unreal Tournament, PGA Links Golf, Battlefield, etc. The payment scheme is devised similar to poker, where players place their wagers, a fee is deducted from the pot as an administration fee and the players play for the pot itself.

 9) Languages: The largest single ethnic group using the internet today is the Hispanic culture.
 This fact seems to surprise alot of people.
-The culture in the Far East is condusive to gambling, and online casinos using languages from that region are experiencing explosive revenue growth.
-Having an internet casino in various languages should increase the number of gamblers from various countries around the world.
+The culture in the Far East is condusive to gambling, and internet casinos using languages from that region are experiencing explosive revenue growth.
+Having an online gaming in various languages should increase the number of gamblers from various countries around the world.
 But, game selections are different in various regions of the world.
 For example, Mah Jong, Pai Gow and Baccarat are extremely popular in the Far East, while Blackjack and Slots are more popular in North America.

 9) Wireless Wagering: Wireless and Mobile Gambling is here.
 In some countries it is expanding rapidly.
 There are a handful of companies that have the ability to process gambling on a wireless device.
 This type of wagering will most likely be popular for real time sporting events, such as football games and horse racing.
 What has also shown poluarity is poker and slots on a mobile device.